objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

-This let's you adjust the data set further or use the model as is. `y_temp` is a BooleanSeries that indicates conversion per user. `X_temp` is a DataFrame with the number of presses per user_id.
-For users that did converted in the selected data, only usage from _before_ reaching conversion is counted.
+This let's you adjust the data set further or use the model as is. `y_temp` is a BooleanSeries that indicates conversion per user. `X_temp` is a DataFrame with the number of presses per `user_id`.
+For users that converted in the selected data, only usage from _before_ reaching conversion is counted.
 The `model` is the toolkit that can be used to assess the feature importance on our conversion goal.

 In this example we first review the data set with Bach before using it for the actual model training (hence the `_temp` suffix).
 We create a single DataFrame that has all the features, the target and a sum of all features.